edgedb/rfcs/text/1009-group.rst

 ``CUBE (a, b)`` is equivalent to ``{(), (a), (b), (a, b)}``.
 These elements can be lists of aliases, also.

-If a grouping set occurs multiple times, the group still appears in the output just once.
+If a grouping set occurs multiple times, the group appears in the output once for each time it was specified.

 This all basically exactly follows SQL, except that we write braces instead of ``GROUPING SETS``.